 Comm.
 McCray (5D06 - parts of Trinidad & Carver-Langston): Comm.
 McCray reminded residents that there is a snow emergency for February 11 - make sure to move cars if you are parked on Bladensburg Rd. or 17th St. as those are snow emergency routes and you could get ticketed and/or towed.
 Comm.
 McCray also announced that illegal dumping cameras were installed behind Bladensburg Rd. and that situation is being monitored, in collaboration with/with assistance from Inspector Brooks-Garrett of DPW, the Executive Office of the Mayor, and Councilmember Parker's office.
 The group has also identified vacant properties that may be fire hazards and they are working to connect with Department of Buildings for inspections and any necessary follow-up.
 Comm.
 McCray held her first office hours on February 1st.
 She is planning for virtual office hours in February, and will post the flyer on social media.
 She also testified for DDOT performance oversight and recommended greater coordination between DDOT and DPW in the event of snow emergencies, along with communal resources for keeping sidewalks clear of snow and ice.
 The Carver-Langston park at 19th and L will have a design team hired in late spring (after April).
 There has been an uptick in theft in 5D06, she is in ongoing conversation with MPD about this.
 Today - February 11the CVS on Bladensburg Rd. is set to close; Comm.
 McCray has been working closely with council members and city agencies to try to get something in that vacant space quickly.
 She announced that community cleanups will begin in late February in conjunction with CSOSA.
 Comm.
-McCray also spoke about the uptick in USPS issues in the past couple years; there will be a meeting when more is known.
+McCray also spoke about the uptick in USPS issues in the past couple years; there will be a meeting with the DC Postmaster on February 24 or March 7.
+She will share more information about that meeting when more is known.
 Commissioner Charquinta (Char) McCray for ANC5D06 | Linktree.
 5D06@anc.dc.gov (202) 569-8417